Edwinngera/sparsex/README.md

 ### Doubts
-* Classification, SVMLight, is it possible to give string.io or other forms of file streams as arguments to shell commands using subprocess instead of file names.
+* SVMLight, is it possible to give string.io or other forms of file streams as arguments to shell commands using subprocess instead of file names.
+* SVMLight, will uploading only executable to git work on other systems?
+* SVMLight, use pre-made python interfaces by other developers?

 ### Possible Issues